 Previously Jo was the Co-Artistic Director of Birmingham based Tin Box Theatre Company for five years.
 The company specialised in collaboratively devising theatre which explored inventive uses of storytelling, visual theatre and site-specific performance.
 Jo has also done a range of freelance Directing, Facilitating and project management with a strong focus on education and community settings.
 She has also worked as a visiting Director at the University of Birmingham and a visiting lecturer at Wolverhampton and Worcester Universities.

-As well at her work with W&T she freelances for a number of organisations in the Midlands including Birmingham REP, Birmingham Hippodrome and the Core at Corby Cube.
-She also helps to co-run PILOT Nights a work-in-progress platform for theatre makers.
+As well as her work with W&T she freelances for a number of organisations in the Midlands including Birmingham REP, Birmingham Hippodrome and the Core at Corby Cube.
+She also helps to co-run PILOT Nights, a work-in-progress platform for theatre makers.

 Matt Smith, Fundraising and Marketing Assistant